-Pinnick To Open FIFA MA Elite Programme in Abuja - Nigeria Today
+Pinnick to open FIFA MA elite programme in Abuja - Nigeria Today

 The program will take place at the National Stadium Complex, Abuja with theoretical classes inside the Media Centre of the complex.

-Day 4: Practical Training Instant Feedback; Discussion on Tactical Fouls; Qualities of a Match Official; Presentation By Physical Instructor; Discussion on Clips from Referees

-Day 5: Video Test; Discussion Forum and Course Evaluation; Course Conclusion; Closing Ceremony/Certificate Presentation

-The post Pinnick To Open FIFA MA Elite Programme in Abuja appeared first on leadership.ng.
+The post Pinnick to open FIFA MA elite programme in Abuja appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share